Real effective exchange rate (index; broad definition; 64 economies) - Hungary - BIS - Monthly

 This series is part of the dataset: Real effective exchange rates (Bank for International Settlements)

 Download Full Dataset (.xlsx)Latest updates.
-In Hungary, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) was 110.90 (index) in July 2025, compared to 109.48 in June.
-This marks an increase of 1.30 percent.
+In Hungary, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) was 111.46 (index) in August 2025, versus 110.90 in July.
+This represents an increase of 0.50 percent.

 Sample.
-There are 379 observations overall in the monthly time series presented in the graph above.
-The time range covered by the series is from January 1994 to July 2025.
+In this monthly time series, there are 380 records in total.
+The time period covered by the series stretches from January 1994 to August 2025.

 History.
-Check out some simple statistics we calculated on the entire sample: the effective exchange rate had an average value of 102.36; it hit a trough of 76.30 in October 1995; it peaked at 135.25 in July 2008.
+Here are some statistics we calculated on the full sample: the effective exchange rate achieved a maximum of 135.25 in July 2008; it reached a trough of 76.30 in October 1995; it had an average value of 102.38.

 Latest values